fuzzylogiq/orchard-recipe-testing/README.md

 # orchard-recipe-testing
-Tests to run on recipes submitted to University of Oxford's 'Orchard' AutoPkg repos
+Tests to run on recipes submitted to University of Oxford IT Services 'Orchard' AutoPkg repos

 This is an early alpha attempt to create an extensible python framework to test [AutoPkg](https://github.com/autopkg/autopkg) recipes.